There are two types of guarantee lending:

 What is a security guarantor?

-A security guarantor uses the equity in their residential property to guarantee some a portion of another person’s loan.
-While this is normally a family member such as a child or sibling buying their first home, some lenders will allow extended family members to be a guarantor for the loan.
+A security guarantor uses the equity in their residential property to guarantee a portion of another person’s loan.
+While this is normally a family member such as a parent or sibling, some lenders will allow extended family members to be a guarantor for the loan.

 The guarantor is not required to make any cash payments to the borrower for their deposit.
 The security guarantee is limited and allows the guarantor to choose the amount to offer as security for the loan.
 In this way, a guarantor home loan can let first home buyers who may not have a large deposit to buy a place of their own far sooner and reduce or avoid the cost of lenders mortgage insurance (LMI).

 When the person signs as a security guarantor, they normally aren’t responsible for paying back the entire loan if the borrower cannot and will not make the repayments.
 Rather, they’re normally only responsible for the amount they’ve specified in their guarantee if the lender is forced to sell the property.
 The extent of the guarantor’s potential liability will be outlined in the lender’s loan documents which any guarantor should review and seek professional advice about before committing.
 The guarantor does not get any direct benefit from the loan but there needs to be an obvious close relationship with the borrowers.